 And as the fractures spread across the realms, one truth becomes clear:

 Some crowns are forged in fire.
+Some are claimed by shadow.

-• Some legends begin with prophecy.
+Some legends begin with prophecy.
+Aeron’s began with fire.

 On the night the Red Comet tore across the heavens and the Obsidian Mountain cracked open, a single child was born in the ashfields of Emberfall.
 As the ground trembled and the sky bled crimson, the world changed forever.
 Dragons were no longer myth.
 Ancient forces long buried beneath stone and magma stirred once more.